stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

                - note that you also see this on the shell prompt if you have not completed a command correctly
           - '\>\>\>' : this is the python prompt
                - you are not going to be using python here, but may choose to learn it in your own time as it is a very versatile programming language commonly used in bioinformatics
+     - note that you don't actually type out the command prompt symbol, i.e. ignore the "$" at the start of the line, just type out the command after it.

 ---
 [↥ **Back to top**](#top)